 “Information and Assistance” means a service that provides the individual with current information on opportunities and services available within their communities, including information relating to assistive technology; identifies the strengths and needs of the individual; links the individual to the opportunities and services that are available; to the maximum extent practicable, ensures that the individual receives the services needed and is aware of the opportunities available, by establishing adequate follow-up procedures (U.S. Health & Human Services, Administration on Community Living, Older Americans Act (OAA) State Performance Report (SPR) definitions (ACL OAAPS)).

-“Long-Term Services and Supports (LTSS)” means activities that support maintaining people with disabilities at the lowest level of care possible, including facility diversion or transition to community as determined through the Contractor(s) processes for eligibility and service determination.
-Long-Term Services and Supports include but are not limited to: Community Residential Programs, Day Services, Employment Services, Essential Community Living Supports, Facility-Based Residential Programs, Medical Services, and Supplies and Service Management and Coordination (refer to Iowa Code §231.56 and Iowa House File 2673 Sec.138, 150, 152, and 153) (LTSS definitions and service eligibility will be further developed in code and/or rule to achieve compliance with House File 2673).
+“Long-Term Services and Supports (LTSS)” for the purposes of this contract means activities that support maintaining people with disabilities at the lowest level of care possible, including facility diversion or transition to community as determined through the Contractor(s) processes for eligibility and service determination.
+Long-Term Services and Supports include but are not limited to: Supported Community Living (SCL), Day Services, Employment Services, Facility-Based Residential Programs including Residential Care Facilities (RCF), Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/ID), Nursing Facility (NF), and Skilled Nursing Facility (SNF), Medical Services and Supplies (including consumable supplies), and Personal Emergency Response Services (PERS)

 “Medicaid Administrative Claiming (MAC)” means Federal matching funds under Medicaid are available for costs incurred by the state for administrative activities that directly support efforts to identify and enroll potential eligibles into Medicaid and/or support the provision of medical services covered under the state Medicaid plan when those activities are performed either directly by the State Medicaid agency or through contract or interagency agreement by another entity, such as a designated ADRC.